 Each loan type comes with its benefits.
 For fixed-rate mortgage loans, the benefit is an obvious one: There are no surprises with this type of loan.
 You'll know each month exactly what your mortgage payment will be.
 It will not rise or fall.

 A fixed-rate mortgage loan is especially attractive when average mortgage interest rates are low.
 That has certainly been the case in over the last several years.
-Average interest rates on 30-year fixed-rate mortgage loans averaged about 4.3 percent during 2016.
-That is a bit higher than they've been over the previous few years, but still low from a historic basis.
+Average interest rates on 30-year fixed-rate mortgage loans averaged about 3.95 percent in January 2018.
+That is a bit lower than they were in the prior year, and still low from a historical basis.

 Benefits of adjustable-rate mortgages

-Adjustable-rate mortgage loans make the most sense when average mortgage interest rates are high.
+Adjustable-rate mortgage loans can be beneficial when average mortgage interest rates are high.
 That is because lenders can usually provide borrowers with a lower initial interest rate because they can raise the rate at a later date if rates rise to a higher level during the mortgage term.

-However, there is a risk.
-After the adjustment period, your interest rate might jump by a fairly significant amount.
+However, after the adjustment period, your interest rate may increase by a fair amount.
 Make sure before taking out an adjustable-rate mortgage that you can afford whatever the adjusted monthly payment would be.
 You might be able to factor future pay raises to help you make those higher payments if you believe that your income will grow over time.

 Like all mortgage products, adjustable-rate and fixed-rate mortgage loans come with their pros and cons.
-Your best bet is to study both products carefully before making your choice.
+Your best bet is to study both products carefully and speak to your local financial institution before making your choice.